 A couple of months ago I was on my way to speak at a Stonewall Equality At Work conference in Leeds, when I unexpectedly had to make a decision about whether or not to be a bystander.
-I got on the bus to Liverpool Lime Street station with time to spare to catch the Leeds train I had booked on, and sat down to read an article online on my phone.
-At first I was absorbed in reading, but I began to be aware of the voice of a man from the back of the bus who was singing and chanting, at an increasing volume.
+I got on the bus to Liverpool Lime Street station with time to spare to catch the Leeds train I had booked on, and sat down to read an online article on my phone.
+At first I was absorbed in reading, but I began to be aware of the voice of a man from the back of the bus who was singing and chanting, with increasing volume.
 I began to hear racist language, then as his volume rose and I turned my attention to what was going on, he began to verbally abuse a woman seating near me on the other side of the bus.
 It wasn’t clear whether or not they knew each other – he was making personal remarks as if he did know her, but she was doing her best not to engage with him.

 I felt torn between a responsibility either to challenge the man or show support for the woman, and a concern that if I got involved and had to report the incident I would miss my train and be late for the important anti-discrimination event I was on my way to attend.
-After a few more minutes of this, I felt I had to say something on the bus, as I have been in a similar situation before and was glad when others supported me.
+After a few more minutes, I felt I had to say something on the bus, as I have been in a similar situation before and was glad when others supported me.
 I wrote about it here.

 By this time, the man was shouting at the woman, who called for the driver to stop the bus and report the incident.
 My concern about the incident and about missing my train both got the better of me – the bus had stopped, and the man started moving towards the door to get off, but was moving very slowly and verbally abusing the woman even more as he went.
 I made eye contact with her, then I looked at him as calmly as I could and said ‘Just go’.
 He turned his attention to me and verbally abused me too with a variety of spiteful language including slurs on my sexuality and implying I was a paedophile.
-He moved in closer to em and I thought he was going to hit me, but he spat in my face then moved away towards the front of the bus.
+He moved in closer to me, and I thought he was going to hit me, but he spat in my face then moved away towards the front of the bus.
 The driver refused to start the bus until he got off.
 He told the driver to call the police as he wasn’t going anywhere.

 As the only door on the bus was at the front, I had to walk past him to get off.
 The woman told me to be careful that he didn’t hit out at me on the way.
 As I passed him, he verbally abused me some more.
 I turned to him and said ‘I have a train to catch, you have an attitude problem.’
-He seemed surprised to be challenged withoutthe same kind of language he was using.
+He seemed surprised to be challenged without the same kind of language he was using.
 I got off without further incident.

 I felt bad that I couldn’t stay to make a report to the police, but I was now cutting it fine for my train.
 I walked to Lime Street but I was a bit shaken up so I’m not sure I took the quickest route.
 I just missed the train and had to get the next one.
 I thought I was going to have to pay for another ticket but when I explained to the guard she showed mercy and it was fine!
 I also phoned Merseytravel’s Customer Hotline to report the incident on the bus and give my contact details in case there was any follow-up.
 I didn’t hear any more from them.